imanuelr/sch3lp.github.io/_posts/2015-02-01-event-storming-for-realz.md

 ## Facilitating "aha-moments"

-Aside from the hotspots building confidence in the session we were doing, there were also some other moments that put the group to a higher level.
+Aside from the hotspots building confidence in the session we were doing, there were also some other moments that elevated the group to a higher level.

 I noticed they were grouping together near one particular part of the line and mentioned that I noticed this while querying *"Is this the core of the problem domain?"*.
 I could see them reflect on that a little bit and then unanimously went *"Yes!
 Cool! :D"*.